praveenasiva/praveenasiva/README.md

 ---

-*"Consistency in learning and clarity in fundamentals lead to meaningful growth."*
+*"Growth in technology comes from disciplined practice, clear fundamentals, and continuous learning."*